Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Introduction

 The rest of this survey is organized as follows.
 Section~\ref{back} presents the notations and preliminaries.
-Section~\ref{ga4gl} summarizes GNN-based and DL-based graph embedding techniques.
+Section~\ref{ga4gl} summarizes graph representation learning techniques.
 Section~\ref{gl4ga} discusses the use of ML to solve graph-based CO problems.
-Finally, Section~\ref{conc} concludes this survey and suggests directions for potential future research efforts.
+Section~\ref{future} suggests directions for future research.
+Section~\ref{conc} concludes this survey.
+Sec.~\ref{sec-abbr} lists the abbreviations used in this survey.